Integrating with Braze is a worth-while process. But you’re smart. you’re here. Clearly you already know that!

-Step 1: They Implement the Braze SDK
+Step 1: They implement the Braze SDK

 The Braze SDK (Software Development Kit) is how we send and get information to and from your app or site.
 Your engineers are, essentially, tying our apps together.
 To do this, they need a few pieces of key information:

-- The API Keys
+- Your API keys

-- Your Endpoint
+- Your SDK endpoint

 You can either give this information to them directly, or you can give them access to Braze by creating an account for them.

-Please ensure that you and your engineer don’t unknowingly or unintentionally change the company’s credentials in Braze, as this could cause issues during the implementation process or lock one or more of you out of your accounts.
+Ensure that you and your engineer don’t unknowingly or unintentionally change the company’s credentials in Braze, as this could cause issues during the implementation process or lock one or more of you out of your accounts.

-Braze has many options for getting in touch with your customers/users, and each requires it’s own set up or tweaking to work the way you want.
+Braze has many options for getting in touch with your customers/users, and each requires its own set up or tweaking to work the way you want.
 This is where communication with your engineers becomes critical.

 Be sure to tell your engineers which channels you want to use to ensure that implementation is done efficiently and in proper order.

-|In-App Messages||Requires SDK implementation as well as these channel-specific steps.|
+|In-app messages||Requires SDK implementation as well as these channel-specific steps.|

 |News Feed||This works upon proper implementation and is SDK required.|